RonyPony/RonyPony/README.md

 ![FullStack Developer](https://biz4solutions.com/wp-content/uploads/2019/09/ios-application-development-banner-mobile.jpg)

-### Hi there 👋, I am Miguel Angel Sanchez Peralta
+### Hi there 👋, I am Ronel Cruz Ceballos
 #### Senior Software Engineer

-I am Miguel Angel Sanchez Peralta alias MangelDarks a software engineer who believes in simplicity.
+I am Ronel Cruz Ceballos alias MangelDarks a software engineer who believes in simplicity.
 I currently studying at the institute technological of UNAPEC studying software development.
 It is my passion to conceptualize, develop, and deploy ideas to this great environment we call the internet.
 I am an advocate for Higher Education advancement and when I set my goals I sink my teeth into them.

 [Check out my portfolio](#)